-This month on Money Mountaineering: The Sharing Economy Season 2: Episode 4 of Money Mountaineering with Peter Neuwirth features Michael Edesess, author of “The Big Investment Lie,” and “The 3 Simple Rules of Investing”
+This month on Money Mountaineering: The Sharing Economy Ep12: Retirement Incomes Strategies — Understanding Crypto with Michael Edesess, author of “The Big Investment Lie,” and “The 3 Simple Rules of Investing”

 December 2023: Meet Michael Edesess, accomplished mathematician and economist and author of The Big Investment Lie, and The 3 Simple Rules of Investing.
 Our topic: Understanding Crypto

-Season 2: Episode 4 of Money Mountaineering with Peter Neuwirth features Michael Edesess, author of “The Big Investment Lie,” and “The 3 Simple Rules of Investing”
+Ep12: Retirement Incomes Strategies — Understanding Crypto with Michael Edesess, author of “The Big Investment Lie,” and “The 3 Simple Rules of Investing”

-A Note from Actuary and Author Peter Neuwirth, FSA, FCA, host, “Money Mountaineering: The Sharing Economy” — I invite you to tune in for this week’s episode of my podcast and video show, Money Mountaineering, where for 30 minutes, financial experts help us answer the question: What’s your future worth?
-In the fall of 2023, we launched Season 2, where we focus on the power of the Sharing Economy.
+A Note from Actuary and Author Peter Neuwirth, FSA, FCA — I invite you to tune in for this week’s episode of my podcast and video show, Retirement Income Strategies.

 Meet the month’s guest: Michael Edesess, accomplished mathematician and economist and author of The Big Investment Lie, and The 3 Simple Rules of Investing